franzcrs/openpose-with-caffe-for-MacM1/README.md

 ## Overview
 This repository was created for the only purpose of showing a successful method for installing the CMU Perceptual Computing Lab's [OpenPose](https://github.com/CMU-Perceptual-Computing-Lab/openpose), commit `1d95a1a67f543ac76e6519941a3cfea55e2d5743 (openpose/master)` at the moment of creation, in `CPU_ONLY` mode with the linked Caffe version in a MacOS computer with M1 chip.

+**Update 2024/06/05 ** Python API could also be build, without making any modification.
+Just check the box of `BUILD_PYTHON` when you open the Cmake GUI.

 Caffe's documentation requests a Python 2 version, but the usual environment manager on a Mac with an M1 chip doesn't support setting a 2.X version, leaving only the 3.X option.
 This demands the changes of some files.
 Additionally, the CMake files provided in the openpose repository (including caffe) did not come with the C++ compiler definitions and flags suitable for a smooth installation.
 Not finding the suitable C++ version while compiling the files produced various errors and time-consuming repairs during the build process.
 The highest C++ version required was C++17, therefore this version was set as default for the complete build.